Realism-Studios/Realism-X/README.md

 # Realism-X
 Probably the buggiest and most unplayable Realism upon release, several updates have been made to make it better.

-If you're interested in reading the changelog, see the Changelog section at the bottom of this readme file.
+It's not perfect though, so expect some bugs, glitches, and other bad things.
+Also before you ask, no I'm pretty sure it doesn't work on actual Wii hardware.
+So right now it's a "Dolphin Exclusive"...

-And if you have any questions or concerns, ask in our [Discord Server][discord].
+If you have any questions or concerns, ask in our [Discord Server][discord].

 # What's Here?